 A fact table contains all the facts about a business entity or process.
 It’s at the center of the schema, surrounded by dimensions.
 A fact table may be about sales, ticket support, projects, etc. You can implement this as an SQL database table.
 Columns include the ID keys of dimensions and measures.

-Each record in the fact table will determine how detailed a fact table is.
-There can be several fact tables in a data warehouse defining different business processes in one warehouse.
+Each record will determine how detailed a fact table is.
+There can be several fact tables in a DWH, each defining different business processes within the same warehouse.
 Each of them can share dimensions about location, date, and more.

 DIMENSIONS